-The Puzzle Jug is a story that waited beside the Savannah for more than 150 years until the conditions were just right for it to be spoken.
+The Puzzle Jug is a story that's bided its time beside the Savannah for more than 150 years until the conditions were just right for it to be spoken.
 And now that time has arrived.

 The story of The Puzzle Jug begins on July 4, 1856, as 8-year-old, Hannibal undergoes a rite of passage guided by Granny Venus, the 90-year-old matriarch of the Swamp Plantation.
 Literate and disciplined, with an ethos forged by African and Creek traditions, Venus witnessed the promise of liberty as a girl during the American Revolution, when those closest to her became Black Loyalists.
-Their unwavering vision to fight to make their own choices marked her for life
+Their unwavering vision to fight to make their own choices defined the way she saw her life from that moment forward.

-As South Carolina hurtles toward Civil War, driven by those determined to preserve the institution of slavery at any cost, the entire community - enslaved and enslavers alike - faces a karmic reckoning when a group of captured African children is delivered to the plantation woodyard.
+As South Carolina hurtles toward Civil War, driven by those obsessed with preserving the institution of slavery at any cost, an entire community - enslaved and enslavers alike - face a karmic reckoning when a group of captured African children is delivered to the plantation woodyard.

-Each must decide whether to shield the children at their doorstep, or stand aside as violence engulfs them.
+Each must decide whether to shield the children at their doorstep, or stand aside as the southern status quo engulfs them.

 Through quiet, yet deliberate resistance carried out within the narrow boundaries imposed upon them by their country's culture, the story explores what happens when people venture to the edge of their own soul.